 Guide Kokoda / Timor Leste

-Hi, I'm Josh, I've worked in adventure tourism for the last fifteen years, initially leading numerous tours in the Northern Territory and during the last five years leading treks with No Roads Expeditions on the Kokoda Track in PNG.
+Hi, I'm Josh, I've worked in adventure tourism for over twenty years, initially leading numerous tours in the Northern Territory and during the last twelve years leading treks with No Roads Expeditions on the Kokoda Track in PNG.

 When I'm not in the PNG jungle I work with the emergency services in Victoria.
-This year I will be leading treks in Timor Leste and I'm really looking forward to this new challenge and experience in the world's newest country.
+For No Roads, I lead treks in both PNG and Timor Leste.
+They are both countries with amazing stories and breathtaking scenery.

 Why do I enjoy working for No Roads Expeditions so much?
 It's simple, I love working for an ethical trekking company, meeting the challenge of trek guiding and working with our fabulous PNG team.